eteran/qhexview/README.md

-A Qt widget design to give a nice looking but traditional hex view.
+A Qt widget designed to give a nice looking but traditional hex view.

 ![Screenshot](http://codef00.com/img/qhexview.png)